aimms/documentation/webui/page-manager.rst

 Adding widgets to a Dialog Page
 +++++++++++++++++++++++++++++++

-`Adding widgets <widget-manager.html#adding-a-widget>`_ is the same for dialog pages as it is for normal pages or sidepanels.
+`Adding widgets <widget-manager.html#adding-a-widget>`_ is the same for dialog pages as it is for normal pages or side panels.

 Select a desired size by clicking on the respective button on the top right corner of the dialog page.
 Open the widget manager and `add widgets <widget-manager.html#adding-a-widget>`_ that are needed.